 Tinder’s PWA, for example, is just 2.8 MB large, whereas its Android app is whooping 30 MB in size.
 That’s a massive difference for someone who doesn’t have unlimited mobile data and can’t readily connect to a reliable Wi-Fi network.

 PWAs are app store-independent, which is great news for smaller businesses and independent app developers that don’t want to pay Apple’s annual fee of $99 or Google’s lifetime fee of $25 just to get their app published.
-Of course, not depending on an app store also frees app developers to create any app they want without being shackled by Google’s and Apple’s app store policies and restrictions.
+Of course, not depending on an app store also frees app developers to create any app they want without being shackled by Google’s and Apple’s app store policies and restriction

 Since iOS 11.3, it’s been possible to run PWAs on Apple devices, but you can forget about compatibility with older devices.
 What’s more, Apple doesn’t allow PWAs to access many important features, including Touch ID, Face ID, ARKit, Bluetooth, serial, Beacons, altimeter sensor, and even battery information.